 Dates Available for Touring

-Tech/Administrative Staff: 1
+Production Staff: 1

-Repertory Available for 2017/18
+Repertory Available 2018/19

-2 Day Odissi Workshop
+2 day Odissi Workshop

 An extended 2 day workshop is also offered where participants experience more in-depth instruction and create a short paragraph of abstract dance based on the phrases that they have learned.